Detective Knight (film series)

 The Detective Knight film series consists of American action films, directed by Edward John Drake from original stories he co-wrote with Corey Large.
-The series details the police investigations of veteran Detective James Knight, played by Bruce Willis; and are notable for being one of his final roles, before retiring from acting due to his health struggles with aphasia and frontotemporal dementia diagnoses.
-The plot of each film centers around a different holiday, and follow the lead character's attempts to resolve the associated criminal activities.
+The series details the police investigations of veteran Detective James Knight, played by Bruce Willis, and is notable for being one of his final roles before retiring from acting due to his health struggles with aphasia and frontotemporal dementia diagnoses.
+The plot of each film centers around a different holiday and follows the lead character's attempts to resolve the associated criminal activities.

-The movies have been met with mixed reception, overall.
-The first installment, its sequel, as well as the third and final release, were collectively criticized for their pace, story elements, B-movie quality and script.
-Conversely, elements of the movies received positive reactions for the writer/director's story-telling framework around Willis, while honoring his legacy with limited lines to respectively utilize his legacy presence, regardless of his diminishing health problems; with praise directed at the film series' action sequences.
+The movies have been met with mixed reception overall.
+The first installment, its sequel, and the third and final release were collectively criticized for their pace, story elements, B-movie quality, and script.
+Conversely, elements of the movies received positive reactions for the writer/director's storytelling framework around Willis, while honoring his legacy with limited lines to respectfully utilize his legacy presence, regardless of his diminishing health problems, with praise directed at the film series' action sequences.
 The film series earned $341,525 at the box office through limited international theatrical distribution.